Website update! Support and services for dementia can still be found on this website.

 You should maintain physical exercise for as long as possible, as it has a number of benefits including promoting a normal day–night routine, improving mood and increasing social participation.

-A fact sheet outlining the benefits physical exercise offers to people living with dementia and their carers.
+You can find more information about physical exercise and dementia here.
+This fact sheet outlines the benefits physical exercise offers to people living with dementia and their carers.

 Exercise learning activities for health workers and carers